 - The system should have a security procedure based on user security profiles which can be applied up to the document access level.

 - The system should enforce the sequencing of events based on document status.

 - Each User must have a unique username and password to access the system.
 And the password should be changed periodically.

 - The system should ensure that all approved or final records are read-only.

 - Controls should be in place to detect security breaches.

 5. Audit Trail – to discern changes to records throughout

-- Audit Trails are very important and should be applied to all records in the system – documents, metadata and signatures.
-Ensure when working with a 3rd party, all electronic record should be shared along with Audit Trail.
+- Audit Trails are very important and should be applied to all records in the system – documents, metadata, and signatures.
+When working with a 3rd party, all electronic records should be shared along with Audit Trail.

 - The Audit Trail should be computer generated and non-modifiable and should include details of “who,” “what,” “when,” “where,” and “why” of activity on an electronic record.
 Audit Trail should have both old and new values.

 - According to CFR, “An Open system means an environment in which system access is not controlled by persons responsible for the content of electronic records on the system.”

 - In other words, if the system is hosted or used by an individual outside of the organization, thus transmitting information over the internet, it may be considered an open system.